Sc0obyy/DroneGPT/README.md

 To run this project, you will need to add the following environment variables in [the gradle.properties file](https://github.com/L3S/DroneGPT/blob/dev-sdk-main/SampleCode-V5/android-sdk-v5-as/gradle.properties).

-- `DJI_MSDK_API_KEY`: can be obtained for free by creating a [DJI developer account and applying for a key](https://developer.dji.com/user/apps/#all). **Please note** that you have to enter "com.dji.sampleV5.aircraft" as "Package name" when creating the key.
+- `AIRCRAFT_API_KEY`: can be obtained for free by creating a [DJI developer account and applying for a key](https://developer.dji.com/user/apps/#all). **Please note** that you have to enter "com.dji.sampleV5.aircraft" as "Package name" when creating the key.

 - `OPENAI_API_KEY`: can be created in OpenAI's [API Keys dashboard](https://platform.openai.com/api-keys).

 ### Build
+1. Download or clone the project.
+2. Import the project from `DroneGPT/SampleCode-V5/android-sdk-v5-as/build.gradle`.
+3. Change the environment variables as described above.
-1. From Android Studio sync gradle project.
+4. From Android Studio sync gradle project.
-2. Pair your Android device over wifi.
+5. Enable developer mode on your Android device and Pair it over wifi or USB.
-3. Click "Run" on Android Studio
+6. Click "Run" on Android Studio
-4. Connect the Android device with the DJI Remote Controller
+7. Connect the Android device with the DJI Remote Controller